ohayon/OWUProximityManager/README.md

 ## Sample Project

 To simulate entering a defined region, select Client on one device, **then** select Server on the other.
-As the devices will likely be next to eachother when the exchange takes place, it's likely that the Client device will fire off `proximityClient:DidEnterBeaconRegion` followed by `proximityClientDidRangeBeacon:` and finally `proximityClient:DidConnectToServer` which will then call `proximityServerDidConnectToClient` on the Server device.
+As the devices will likely be next to eachother when the exchange takes place, it's likely that the Client device will fire off `proximityClientDidEnterBeaconRegion` followed by `proximityClientDidRangeBeacon:` and finally `proximityClientDidConnectToServer` which will then call `proximityServerDidConnectToClient` on the Server device.

 By default, the connection between the Client and Server will happen at `CLProximityNear` so it is possible if your devices are on opposite sides of the desk that you will need to move them closer.
 Pay attention to the console to see the distance at which the Client is currently ranging.

+Once the devices have connected, test the connection by adding some text to the text field and tapping the 'update' button.
+Granted this example requires the user take action to send data from the Client to Server, it is simple to automate passing data by calling `[[OWUProximityManager shared] postToServerWithDictionary:]` inside of the `proximityClientDidConnectToServer` delegate method.

 A few small caveats:
 - Two iOS 7 devices are required